Ramu691/Autonomous_sys_2025_G4/README.md

-pleas ebuild it with CATKIN BUILD
+please build it with CATKIN BUILD